pymche/Data-Analysis-for-Marketing/README.md

 # Data Analysis for Marketing

-This repository includes Python code and SQL queries that allow me to conduct thorough marketing analysis for a SaaS company.
+This repository includes Python code and SQL queries for marketing analysis for a SaaS company.
 This includes, but not limited to:

 * Bounced leads analysis